An invitation for you…

 Welcome to our website.
 We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
 They are open to all and all are welcome.

 Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
-This coming Sunday (16th March) marks the second Sunday in Lent.
-There will be services in both of our Churches and you will be most welcome to join with us – even if you’ve never been to our Church before.
+This coming Sunday (13th July) there will be services in both of our Churches.
+You will be most welcome to join with us – even if you’ve never been to our Church before.

 Christ Church